walterhiggins/ScriptCraft/docs/API-Reference.md

    - array : The entire array.

  * context (optional) : An object which may be used by the callback.
- * delay (optional, numeric) : If a delay is specified (in ticks - 20 ticks = 1 second), then the processing will be scheduled so that each item will be processed in turn with a delay between the completion of each item and the start of the next.
-This is recommended for big builds (say 200 x 200 x 200 blocks) or any CPU-intensive process.
+ * delayInMilliseconds (optional, numeric) : If a delay is specified then the processing will be scheduled so that each item will be processed in turn with a delay between the completion of each item and the start of the next.
+This is recommended for any CPU-intensive process.
  * onDone (optional, function) : A function to be executed when all processing is complete.
 This parameter is only used when the processing is delayed.
 (It's optional even if a delay parameter is supplied).